-Collaborating on #InsureCUNY.
-A third of CUNY Graduate Center PhD students receive tuition assistance only &, unlike their fully-funded counterparts, are not guaranteed health insurance.
+Collaborating on #InsureCUNY: A third of CUNY Graduate Center PhD students receive tuition assistance only &, unlike their fully-funded counterparts, are not guaranteed health insurance.
 This is unacceptable.
 Particularly so in the midst of a global pandemic.
 We’re fighting for Universal Doctoral Student Health Insurance.

 Collaborating on External Labor Relations.
 The Adjunct Project believes in organizing in solidarity with all workers.
 We work to uplift the external labor struggles at CUNY as a part of our political education to graduate workers and adjuncts, while also working to uplift CUNY labor and student struggles externally.
-We’re fighting in solidarity with all workers.

 Developing and implementing the “Toward a Just Contract” campaign.
 In connection with the expiring contract between the Professional Staff Congress (PSC) and CUNY in November 2017, our multifaceted campaign highlights the issues and communities that are integral to achieving a just contract, broadly considered, in the next round of bargaining.
 (See the first volume of our related zine!)

 Collaborating with the DSC to address tuition payments/permanent tuition remission for GC doctoral students.
 Currently tuition remission expires for GC doctoral students after their first five years/10 semesters as registered students, proving a significant financial burden for the many students who need more time to complete their degrees, especially given how much teaching and other instructional labor we provide CUNY overall.